-2 - 4: Electrical Power
+2 - 4: Electrical Power (2 Hook Ups)

 The Pik Rite Harvester relies on the tractor's electrical system.
-At the minimum, an 80-amp alternator is required to keep the voltage constant during night-time operations.
+At the minimum, a 150amp alternator is required to keep the voltage constant during night-time operations.
 Operating during the day without the lights requires less amperage.
-One hook up to the battery is all that is necessary to operate lights, electrohydraulics, conveyor shut-off switches, and electronic color sorter.
+There are 2 electric hook ups to the tractor.
+One hook up to the battery is necessary to operate the electronic color sorter and sorting lights.
+A second electric connection uses the 7 pin plug outlet at the rear of the tractor.
+This supplies electricity to the warning flasher and to the electric over hydraulic valve.